Peoria Sports Complex – San Diego Padres Spring Training

-Tickets range anywhere from $7 for the outfield lawn to $28 for an infield box seat.
-All tickets that are in the main seating area with normal chairs cost at least $20.
+Peoria is one of the more affordable of the various cactus league parks.
+All tickets that are in the main seating area with normal chairs cost at least $20, but you can get general admission tickets for less than $10.
 If you come on a day where there aren’t too many people, it is pretty easy to move to a better seat.

 Parking costs $5, which isn’t too bad, and then the food prices are relatively cheap.
-The best food value is the hot dog meal, where you get a bag of chips and soda with your hot dog for $5.
-Most of the traditional ballpark items are fairly reasonable though, anywhere from $5-$8, and then the more unique foods being somewhere from $7-$9.
-I think Spring Training games are always the best to attend because it gives you the opportunity to see some of your favorite players up-close for a lot less than it would cost to go to a regular season game.
+Most of the traditional ballpark items are fairly reasonable, anywhere from $4-$8, and then the more unique foods are somewhere from $7-$9.
+I think spring training games are always a better value to attend than regular season games because it allows you to see some of your favorite players up close for a lot less than it would cost to go to a regular season game.

 Getting the chance to watch the Padres practice before the game is a good plus.
 If you’re going to do this, you should probably park in the outfield parking lots by the Salty Senorita, as that’s where their fields are.
 Then you can get into the stadium for the game through the outfield gates.